Klongrich/marketplace-dapp/README.md

 # marketplace-dapp

-This is from following a toturial from dApp universty.
+This is from following a toturial presented by Gregory from Dapp University

 Here is the video link: https://www.youtube.com/watch?v=VH9Q2lf2mNo

 basic market place dapp built on the ethereuem test net using meta mask for client wallet.
 Ganache-cli and truffle for testing frameworks as well.